Procurement Guide

 Design Approach Options

-Departments face three design paths: (1) Select from existing law enforcement badge designs with customization, (2) Modify existing templates with department-specific elements, or (3) Create fully custom-made police badges from scratch.
+Departments face three design paths: (1) Select from existing die-struck law enforcement badges designs with customization, (2) Modify existing templates with department-specific elements, or (3) Create fully custom-made police badges from scratch.
 Each approach involves different timelines, costs, and complexity levels.

 For comprehensive design guidance, see our complete custom police badges guide covering shape selection, text placement, color choices, and design best practices.